-The form of the executive body that would lead Syria until its elections the UN says should be held in 18 months is the main bone of contention between the two sides.
+The form of the executive body that would lead Syria until elections, which the UN says should be held in 18 months, is a key bone of contention between the two sides.

 UN Security Council Resolution 2254 vaguely suggests the establishment of a body to head the political transition.

-For the regime, this amounts to a government reshuffle in which the opposition is included, but for the opposition it would be a tranitional body with presidential powers and Assad no role.
+For the regime, this amounts to a government reshuffle in which the opposition is included, but for the opposition it would be a transitional body with presidential powers and no role for Assad.

-"The Syrian army is determined to liberate every region," Assad said in the interview Wednesday.
+“The Syrian army is determined to liberate every region,” Assad said in Wednesday’s interview.

-Soldiers on Wednesday were locked in heavy fighting with IS fighters in central Syria as they pressed their offensive following the seizure of the UNESCO world heritage site.
+Soldiers were locked in heavy fighting Wednesday with IS fighters in central Syria as they pressed their offensive following the seizure of the UNESCO world heritage site.

-A ceasefire between Damascus and non-jihadist opposition forces has broadly held since February 27, prompting a glimmer of hope that a political solution might be on the horizon in the conflict that has claimed over 270,000 lives.
+A ceasefire between Damascus and non-jihadist opposition forces has broadly held since February 27, prompting slight hopes that a political solution might be possible for the conflict that has claimed over 270,000 lives.

-But the fighting has left vast swathes of the country in ruin and Assad estimated that economic and infrastructure damage to the country "exceeds $200 billion".
+But the fighting has left large areas of the country in ruin and Assad estimated that economic and infrastructure damage to the country “exceeds $200 billion”.

 The Geneva meet follows a conference in London in February where nations pledged $11 billion (9.7 billion euros) to help manage one of the largest displacements of people since World War II.

-More than one million migrants -- about half of them Syrians -- reached Europe via the Mediterranean last year, a rate of arrivals that has continued through the first three months of 2016.
+More than one million migrants — about half of them Syrians — reached Europe via the Mediterranean last year, a rate of arrivals that continued through the first three months of 2016.

 Thousands have died making the harrowing journey, often on rickety boats run by people smugglers.